Improve Developer Velocity by Decentralizing Testing

 5 Benefits of Decentralized Testing

 A request isolation system for developer experimentation involves a significant technical lift and isn’t as simple as deploying a few open source packages.
 It also requires integration with CI/CD tooling.
-This isn’t the focus of this article, but I mention it since the benefits are worth listing before you embark on this journey!
+This isn’t the focus of this article, but I mention it since the benefits are worth listing before you embark on this journey.

-1. Earlier tests against accurate dependencies: Rather than attempting to replicate some version of the cluster, a shared cluster with request isolation lets each team test independently with the most up-to-date, stable version of other teams’ work.
+- Earlier tests against accurate dependencies: Rather than attempting to replicate some version of the cluster, a shared cluster with request isolation lets each team test independently with the most up-to-date, stable version of other teams’ work.

-2. White box testing: With developers testing the code they wrote, they can understand more quickly what might be causing problems, and their knowledge of what’s changed makes it easier to know where to focus testing.
+- White box testing: With developers testing the code they wrote, they can understand more quickly what might be causing problems, and their knowledge of what’s changed makes it easier to know where to focus testing.

-3. Testing can span types: Functional and nonfunctional tests can run at the same time, such as acceptance testing running along with monitoring memory leakage, CPU usage and performance testing.
+- Testing can span types: Functional and nonfunctional tests can run at the same time, such as acceptance testing running along with monitoring memory leakage, CPU usage and performance testing.

-4. Devs can group PRs as needed: A service like Signadot lets you select multiple PRs to work with.
+- Devs can group PRs as needed: A service like Signadot lets you select multiple PRs to work with.
 So if Team A and Team B have synchronous changes, both can be tested together before QA gets involved.

-5. No bug filing: This soft, intangible benefit is really one of the biggest boosts to developer productivity.
+- No bug filing: This soft, intangible benefit is really one of the biggest boosts to developer productivity.
 Without needing to manually document each problem and send it to another team, the dev who first wrote the feature can work on fixing the bug right away.

-A newer decentralized testing approach that puts more accurate clusters in the hands of developers has a number of advantages that lead to a better development velocity and a happier team!
+A newer decentralized testing approach that puts more accurate clusters in the hands of developers has a number of advantages that lead to a better development velocity and a happier team.

-The Goal Isn’t to ‘Fix’ Testing, But Incrementally Improve Quality
+The Goal Isn’t to “Fix” Testing, but Incrementally Improve Quality

-While there’s a lift to implement a system like request isolation, it has one huge advantage over making changes to a cluster architecture or environments where code is tested and run: it’s possible to adopt incrementally.
+While there’s a lift to implementing a system like request isolation, it has one huge advantage over making changes to a cluster architecture or environments where code is tested and run: it’s possible to adopt incrementally.
 Think about it: before production, every engineering team has a cluster that’s highly accurate but they don’t want to break by pushing experimental code to the services.
 With request isolation and smart request routing, it’s possible to test PRs in this cluster, even if only your team has access to such a system.
 You won’t be breaking the underlying cluster with your experiments, so small groups can try this system before it rolls out to the whole team.

 How Signadot Can Help